LSFLK/superapp-mobile/frontend/docs/BRIDGE_GUIDE.md

 ### Common Issues

 1. **Bridge not available**: Ensure WebView has finished loading and bridge is injected
-2. **Events not firing**: Check event listener attachment and naming
+2. **Promises not resolving**: Check that bridge methods are called correctly with await
 3. **TypeScript errors**: Regenerate types after adding new functions
 4. **Async operations failing**: Verify proper async/await usage in handlers